oslab-swrc/Azalea/README.md

 Azalea OS is an operating system (OS) research project.
 This repository contains the prototype of Azalea OS for the Intel  X86 based manycore system.
 Azalea OS consists of unikernel for a simple kernel for fast processing of applications and Full-Kernel for providing full capability of Linux.

 We have released this prototype under an open-source license to enable collaboration with parties outside.
-It is composed of two packages: Azalea, Newlib
-(LICENSE) Most parts of Azalea's codes are under GPL 3.0-or-later license, and some codes follow the BSD 3-clause, GPL-3.0-only, MIT.
+Most parts of Azalea's codes are under GPL 3.0-or-later license, and some codes follow the BSD 3-clause, GPL-3.0-only, MIT.
-(LICENSE.newlib) Each file in Newlib may have its own copyright/license that is embedded in the code.
-Unless otherwise noted in the code, the specified license will apply to the content of the newlib directory (include/newlib/)

 ## Overview